-By an entity under contract with the Medicaid agency.
+By a government agency under contract with the Medicaid agency.

 Specify the entity:

-Other Specify:

-Specify:

 The operating agency or a tribal case manager performs an assessment of need.
 Re-evaluations for participants in residential settings are performed by the local offices of the operating agency (Home and Community Services) or a Federally Recognized Tribe under contract with the operating agency; re-evaluations for in-home participants are performed by Area Agencies on Aging or a Federally Recognized Tribe who are under contract with the operating agency.